-- (110) Subsection (d) of section 10, act of January 24, 1966 (P.L.1509), entitled "An act relating to, regulating, taxing, supervising and controlling the placing of insurance on risks located in the Commonwealth of Pennsylvania with insurers not licensed to transact insurance business in Pennsylvania, permitting licensed insurers to afford coverage which may be placed with unlicensed insurers, providing fees and penalties, and repealing certain existing laws." - (111) Section 11, act of January 24, 1966 (P.L.1535), known as the "Pennsylvania Sewage Facilities Act," in so far as such provision relates to the Court of Common Pleas of Dauphin County. - (112) Section 306, act of January 28, 1966 (P.L.1625), known as "The Atomic Energy Development and Radiation Control Act." - (113) Sections 4, 12 and 20, act of December 11, 1967 (P.L.707), entitled "An act providing for and regulating thoroughbred horse racing with pari-mutuel wagering on the results thereof, creating the State Horse Racing Commission as an independent administrative commission and defining its powers and duties; providing for the establishment and operation of thoroughbred horse racing plants; imposing taxes on revenues of such plants; disposing of all moneys received by the commission and all moneys collected from the taxes; authorizing penalties; and making appropriations." - (114) Section 10, act of January 17, 1968 (Act No. 5), known as "The Minimum Wage Act of 1967." - (115) Section 8, act of January 22, 1968 (Act No. 7), known as "The Pennsylvania Transportation Assistance Authority Act of 1967." - (116) Section 20, act of July 9, 1968 (Act No. 151), known as the "Pennsylvania Meat and Poultry Hygiene Law of 1968." - (117) Act of July 23, 1968 (Act No. 226), entitled "An act equalizing trade practices in public works procurement; authorizing the purchase by the Commonwealth, its political subdivisions, and all public agencies, of aluminum and steel products produced in a foreign country, provided the foreign country does not prohibit or discriminate against the importation to, sale or use in the foreign country of supplies, material or equipment manufactured in this Commonwealth; establishing procedures for determining whether foreign countries discriminate against supplies, materials or equipment manufactured in this Commonwealth; and imposing penalties and providing for relief for violation of this act."
+- (108) Sections 806 and 1904, act of November 30, 1965 (P.L.847), known as the "Banking Code of 1965," in so far as such provisions relate to the Court of Common Pleas of Dauphin County. - (109) Section 6, act of December 15, 1965 (P.L.1077), entitled "An act relating to and regulating the manufacture, sale, transportation, possession, use, serving and advertising of oleomargarine, margarine, butterine and similar substances; prohibiting the sale, possession or use thereof in certain cases; preventing and punishing fraud and deception in the manufacture, sale, use, serving and advertising thereof; imposing powers and duties on the Department of Agriculture and defining enforcement procedure; requiring notice to patrons of certain eating places which sell or serve any such products; and prescribing penalties." - (110) Subsection (d) of section 10, act of January 24, 1966 (P.L.1509), entitled "An act relating to, regulating, taxing, supervising and controlling the placing of insurance on risks located in the Commonwealth of Pennsylvania with insurers not licensed to transact insurance business in Pennsylvania, permitting licensed insurers to afford coverage which may be placed with unlicensed insurers, providing fees and penalties, and repealing certain existing laws." - (111) Section 11, act of January 24, 1966 (P.L.1535), known as the "Pennsylvania Sewage Facilities Act," in so far as such provision relates to the Court of Common Pleas of Dauphin County. - (112) Section 306, act of January 28, 1966 (P.L.1625), known as "The Atomic Energy Development and Radiation Control Act." - (113) Sections 4, 12 and 20, act of December 11, 1967 (P.L.707), entitled "An act providing for and regulating thoroughbred horse racing with pari-mutuel wagering on the results thereof, creating the State Horse Racing Commission as an independent administrative commission and defining its powers and duties; providing for the establishment and operation of thoroughbred horse racing plants; imposing taxes on revenues of such plants; disposing of all moneys received by the commission and all moneys collected from the taxes; authorizing penalties; and making appropriations." - (114) Section 10, act of January 17, 1968 (Act No. 5), known as "The Minimum Wage Act of 1968." - (115) Section 8, act of January 22, 1968 (Act No. 7), known as "The Pennsylvania Transportation Assistance Authority Act of 1967." - (116) Section 20, act of July 9, 1968 (Act No. 151), known as the "Pennsylvania Meat and Poultry Hygiene Law of 1968." - (117) Act of July 23, 1968 (Act No. 226), entitled "An act equalizing trade practices in public works procurement; authorizing the purchase by the Commonwealth, its political subdivisions, and all public agencies, of aluminum and steel products produced in a foreign country, provided the foreign country does not prohibit or discriminate against the importation to, sale or use in the foreign country of supplies, material or equipment manufactured in this Commonwealth; establishing procedures for determining whether foreign countries discriminate against supplies, materials or equipment manufactured in this Commonwealth; and imposing penalties and providing for relief for violation of this act."